-Hybrid smartwatches are for those who want a little bit of technology and traditional design: a watch that has an analog look, but has smart functions such as activity and health/fitness trackers.
+Hybrid smartwatches are a great option if you want a balanced mix of technology and traditional design: a watch with an analog look but also smart functions such as activity and health/fitness trackers.

 Simply put, a hybrid smartwatch has combined features of a traditional analog watch and a smartwatch.
-This is the perfect type of watch for those who want the functions of a smartwatch, but don’t want something that looks too high tech or complicated.
+This is the perfect type of watch for those who want the functions of a smartwatch, but don’t want something that looks too high tech or overly modern.

 Best Hybrid Smartwatches

 Below, we’ll talk about some of today’s best hybrid smartwatches today, focusing on different styles, price points, connectivity, and build.
-We’ll also include some picks for women looking for a dress watch or more feminine design, as well as more masculine designs that look great on men.
+We’ll also include some picks for women looking for a dress watch or more feminine design, as well as more sporty masculine designs picks for men.

 TicWatch Pro Bluetooth Smart Watch